Rothamsted/genelist-api/README.md

 ```

 #### 3.Setting up a virtual environment on Easybuild
-A virtual environment is required for pip installation of numpy, pandas and requests.
+A virtual environment is required for pip installation of numpy, pandas, and requests.
 Check all the available versions of python currently on cluster:
 ```
 module avail Python
 ```
-After the user has decided on a version of Python2 that is 2.7 and above or Python3 execute the commands below.

 ```
-module load <Python version>
+module load <Python3 version>
 virtualenv <name of Python virtual environment>
 source </path to env>/bin/activate/
 ```